lauregonnord/cap-labs20/PLANNING.md

 ```
 * The partial exam is this academic year replaced by a  written housework ("DM").

 * The final exam will be done "physically", on January 14th, 2021.
-It will lats 3 hours.
+It will last three (3) hours.
 No authorized documents.
 See below for more instructions.

 # Week 1: